Best cameras for real estate photography in 2023

 Buy it used or refurbished: Canon | eBay

-Canon’s EOS R10 is an excellent choice for those just getting started with real estate photography and for an APS-C mirrorless camera.
+Canon’s EOS R10 is an excellent choice for those just getting started with real estate photography and looking for an APS-C mirrorless camera.
 Canon developed a new sensor just for this camera, resulting in great image quality.
 Both RAW files and JPGs are high-quality, with impressive dynamic range.
 And as with other Canon cameras, JPG files have excellent colors for easier post-processing.

 Beyond stills, the R10 is capable of 4K video, albeit with a crop and less sharpness than the competition at 60p.
 The footage is much sharper at 30p, which is downsampled.
 And HDR-PQ recording is possible, which is ideal for real estate usage.
 It lacks stabilization, though, so you’ll want to use a gimbal for your walkthrough videos.